Sisal, Yucatán: Commercial Importance

 Sisal was declared a minor port on 3 March 1811.
 Previously, in 1798, it was granted absolute freedom of rights for direct trade with Spain as in the interior from port to port.
 Sisal acquired great importance after that appointment, because the Merida trade and the peninsula with Spain and Cuba, was made by this place.
 The good situation did not last long, due to the poor conditions of the port, in addition to the roads in poor condition that led to Merida, made the transit of goods inadequate.
 Another disadvantage was the lack of sufficient defenses in the case of being attacked by pirates.
 Sisal was connected to Mérida by a road of 53 km finished in 1564, but the swamp made the route difficult, unlike Campeche, which finally dominated the communication to the sea.
 In any case, due to its economic impotence, Sisal was declared a town in 1840, being the seat of the City Council that controlled the Yucatán coast from Celestún to Isla Mujeres.
 The appointment was proclaimed by Benito Pérez Valdelomar, governor of Yucatán.
 In the middle of the 18th century, the port of Sisal was already in third place due to the number of its exports, second only to Carmen and Campeche.

 First colonial constructions

-Because of the attacks and assaults of pirates, it was necessary to leave many ports during the second half of the sixteenth century.
+Because of the attacks and assaults of pirates, it was necessary to abandon many ports during the second half of the sixteenth century.
 Sisal did not suffer the same fate thanks to the construction of the Fort of Santiago, whose plans were drawn in 1596 by Juan Miguel Agüero, who completed the construction of the Cathedral of Mérida in 1598.
 With protection, by 1765 the existence of a peninsular trade between Campeche, Sisal and Mérida, based on beeswax, leather, copal, ebony and dye stick.
 However, the strong performance of the fort, the commercial activity of Sisal would decline over 150 years, and it has not been possible to recover.